risg99/FRHack2024/README.md

   * Shape D1 D2 D3

 ## Instructions:
-1. Run format_directory.py to organize the files and execute the remaining code.
+1. Run `format_directory.ipynb` to organize the files and execute the remaining code.
-2. Explore and visualize the data using visualise.ipynb.
+2. Explore and visualize the data using `visualise.ipynb`.
-3. Refer to test.ipynb for detailed code and visualizations of the shortest path/route.
+3. Refer to `test.ipynb` for detailed code and visualizations of the shortest path/route.
-4. Start the interactive dashboard by running stilt.py.
+4. Start the interactive dashboard by running `python stilt.py`.
 The dashboard will be hosted locally on the Streamlit server.

 ## Note:
 Ensure all input files are correctly placed in the project directory before running the scripts.
 For any issues or inquiries, please refer to the project documentation or contact the project team.